 GraniteStone square frying pan: PTFE coating (not really stoneware).

-Nonstick stoneware cookware with a PTFE coating has all the same safety issues as other PTFE nonstick cookware.
+PTFE nonstick stoneware cookware has all the same safety issues as other PTFE nonstick cookware.
 None of these safety issues have anything to do with stone or granite, but here are the ones to be aware of.

 PTFE: PTFE (polytetrafluoroethylene), also known as Teflon® and hundreds of other brand names (Granitium, Eterna, Autograph, etc.).
-PTFE is a hydrocarbon based, man-made polymer (meaning that it is a type of plastic).
-PTFE is safe and inert at low temperatures, but it begins to give off fumes around 400F.
-Makers say these fumes aren't dangerous until temps of about 590F.
-Around this temp, the PTFE begins to break down, giving off fumes that cause flu-like symptoms in humans and are lethal to birds; you should not own any PTFE cookware if you have a pet bird.
+PTFE is a hydrocarbon based, man-made polymer.
+PTFE is safe and unreactive at low temperatures, but it begins to give off fumes around 390F.
+Around 500F, PTFE begins to break down and emit fumes that cause flu-like symptoms in humans and are lethal to birds; you should not own any PTFE cookware if you have a pet bird.

-PFOA: PFOA (perfluorooctanoic acid) is a carcinogenic toxin that does not break down naturally in the environment.
-It is a member of the PFAS family and often referred to as a "forever chemical."
-PFOA is outlawed in the US and is no longer used in cookware manufacturing.
-Unfortunately, it is often replaced with another type of PFAS such as GenX.
+PFOA: PFOA (perfluorooctanoic acid) is a toxin that does not break down naturally.
+It is a member of the PFAS family, often referred to as a "forever chemical."
+PFOA is outlawed in the US and is no longer used in cookware making.
+Unfortunately, it is often replaced with another PFAS, usually GenX.

-Even if cookware is made without using any PFAS, it's probably made with a similar chemical.
-Such a chemical is required to get PTFE, the most slippery substance known to man, to adhere to cookware.
-So "PFAS-free" is better than "PFOA-free," but unless you know what manufacturers have replaced the PFAS with, it's hard to say that a pan is completely safe and free of toxins (and honestly, it's likely that it is not).
+"PFAS-free" is better than "PFOA-free," but unless you know what manufacturers have replaced the PFAS with, it's hard to say that a pan is safe and free of toxins (and it's likely that it's not).

-Finally, these PFAS or similar chemicals are largely used up in the manufacturing process, with little to no remaining in the cookware.
-You are more likely to ingest PFAS from your drinking water than you are from your nonstick cookware.
-But if you're concerned about these chemicals building up in the environment--right now, 99% of water on the planet contains traces of PFAS--then don't buy PTFE cookware (stone or otherwise).
+PFAS or similar chemicals are used up in the manufacturing process, with little to no remaining in the cookware: you're more likely to ingest PFAS from your drinking water than you are from your nonstick cookware.
+But if you're concerned about these chemicals building up in the environment--right now, 99% of water on the planet contains traces of PFAS--don't buy PTFE cookware (stone or otherwise).

 See also our articles What Is PFOA?
-A Guide to Nonstick Cookware Chemicals and Is Nonstick Cookware Safe? as well as our Cookware Archives, which has several articles about nonstick cookware.
+A Guide to Nonstick Cookware Chemicals and Is Nonstick Cookware Safe?.

 Nonstick Ceramic Cookware (GreenPan)